IRNAS/GoodEnoughCNC-PlasmaCutter/README.md

 # GoodEnoughCNC-Hybrid

+#### !
+PLEASE NOTE THAT WE NO LONGER ACTIVELY SUPPORT THIS PROJECT.

 **GoodEnoughCNC Hybrid - very low cost and simple, suitable for everyone.
 Can be mill, plasma or laser cutter.**

 You can find out more on the project website - [goodenoughcnc.eu](http://goodenoughcnc.eu/).
 Step-by-step assembly instructions are available at [instructions.goodenoughcnc.eu](http://instructions.goodenoughcnc.eu/).